By Carey Nieuwhof, Teaching Pastor

 Which is why it’s so refreshing to see that God doesn’t.

 This is the first part in a short, daily devotional series that will take us to Easter Sunday 2016…just 5 days away.
-In John 13, we find Jesus getting ready to leave this earth.
+Easter In John 13, we find Jesus getting ready to leave this earth.
 He’s sitting down with his disciples for their last supper together.

 Look at the choice Jesus faced: